NEFSC/READ-SSB-Lee-metadata/CAMS.md

 ### State Landings and Revenue

-Note that the above query (Catch level info for those trips) will only capture activity that occurs in federal waters.
-If interested in total catches at the vessel-level, hullid can be used rather than permit.
-State activity will show up as permit=000000.
-The variable PERMIT_STATE_FED in the CAMS_LAND table indicates whether landings are associated with state or federal fishing activity.
+Note that the above query (Catch level info for those trips) will only capture activity that occurs by vessels with a federal permit at the time the trip was taken.
+Vessel owners may not always renew all of their federal permits at the begininng of the year.
+If interested in total catches at the vessel-level, hullid should be used rather than permit.
+Trips by vessels without a federal permit will have ``PERMIT=000000``.
 Many Council managed species have minor state landings, however there are exceptions (e.g. summer flounder, scup, black sea bass).

+The variable ``PERMIT_STATE_FED`` in the CAMS_LAND table indicates whether landings are associated with state (PERMIT=000000) or federal fishing activity.
+Unknown vessels (``PERMIT=190998, 390998, 490998``) are classified as Federal  in the construction of ``PERMIT_STATE_FED''

 # Update Frequency and Completeness